Xi Beach: Geology

-Travel and amenities
+The geological formations of Xi Beach are primarily composed of blue clays from the late Pliocene and early Pleistocene (approximately 3.5 to 0.781 million years ago).
+Particle size analysis of these sediments revealed that they consist of 1–2% sand, 29–54% silt, and 44–70% clay.
+These formations are approximately 300 meters thick and were deposited in a relatively deep marine environment, whose development is associated with intense tectonic events during the Pleistocene.
+Indicators of the depositional depth of these sediments include numerous microfossils such as planktonic foraminifera, bivalve remains, coccoliths, and otoliths of pelagic fish.
+Sea water, air, and atmospheric precipitation have shaped landscape-defining erosion features within the clay deposits.
+The red color of the beach results from the breakdown of clay minerals and the release of iron.

+Access

+The access road is an asphalted road from Mantzavinata, which splits approximately 800 meters before the beach into two sections leading to different parts of the beach.
+At both entrances, there are showers and changing cabins.
+Additionally, the eastern entrance features several local eateries and shops, as well as two information panels.

+Infrastructure

-Well-made roads lead down to the beach areas.
-At the end of the roads, car parking is located on-road or in car parks linked with Tavernas.
-This can be crowded at the height of the tourist season.
+The beach can be crowded at the height of the tourist season.
 There are several large Tavernas providing drinks and meals along the 3.3 km length of the beach area.
 Beach loungers and umbrellas are for hire in some areas of the beach, usually at points where hotels, Tavernas or bars are situated close to the beach.
 The area has some hotel complexes and apartments.
 The beaches are associated with a high population density of tourists in high season.
 In September the number of tourists decreases significantly, with continuation of good weather.